 - Intraoperative radiation therapy (IORT).
 This radiation technique is used to treat advanced cancers that are localized but have spread from the original tumor site in people who might otherwise have no treatment options.
 In IORT, the equipment is brought directly into the operating room, and a high dose of radiation is administered directly to the cancer site during surgery.
 Mayo Clinic is one of only about 10 medical centers in the world offering this treatment option.

 - Intraperitoneal chemotherapy.
 This technique involves the direct delivery of chemotherapy into the abdomen for treatment of ovarian cancer.
 National Cancer Institute research has shown intraperitoneal chemotherapy to provide a better survival advantage, compared with intravenous chemotherapy alone.

-If you have a hereditary disease, such as cancer, you may want to talk with a genetic counselor to help you understand your risks and risk management options.
+If you have a hereditary disease, such as cancer, you may want to talk with a genetic counselor to better understand your risks and risk management options.
 If you have received a cancer diagnosis, you may have questions about the risk of other cancers occurring in your body and the risk of cancer developing in your family members.
-A genetic counseling consultation focuses on prevention of risk factors.
+A genetic counseling session focuses on prevention of risk factors.
 It includes a complete family medical history evaluation, genetic testing (if applicable) and follow-up recommendations.

 Coordination of care

 Gynecologic oncologists work closely with doctors in hematology/oncology and radiation oncology.
-They discuss each woman's treatment, new developments and research aspects of gynecologic oncology.
+They discuss each person's treatment, new developments and research aspects of gynecologic oncology.
 Doctors who specialize in this field have three to four years of advanced training.
-Chemotherapy and radiation therapy are managed in close collaboration with experts in Medical Oncology and Radiation Oncology departments.
+Chemotherapy and radiation therapy are managed in close collaboration with experts in the Medical Oncology and Radiation Oncology departments.